Frequently Asked Questions

-When a physician specialist performs these services, he/she is generally required to submit their bill separate from the hospital's bill.
+When a provider performs these services, they are generally required to submit their bill separate from the hospital's bill.

 Every hospital visit involves both physician and hospital resources.
 Although the hospital and the provider may use the same language to describe each charge, their bills are for separate services.
 The physician's bill will be for professional assessment, direction and oversight.
 The hospital's bill will be for the technical resources, including procedures and equipment, medications and supplies.